 8. Belstar Cult Prosecco

-The Belstar Cult Prosecco wine made by Bisol, which has been making wines for 5 centuries.
+The Belstar Cult Prosecco wine is made by Bisol, has been making wines for 5 centuries.

 - This white wine is dry to medium sweet and has rich fruitiness compensated by crisp acidity.

-- The wine made from Glera grapes which comes from the vineyards just outside Valdobbiadene.
+- The wine is made from Glera grapes which come from the vineyards just outside Valdobbiadene.